The 4 Best Methods for Attracting New Clients to Your Salon [2020 update]

 So to be successful in the hair and beauty industry, you need to be constantly bringing in a steady stream of new clients.

+So the eternal quest of how to get more beauty clients continues.
 To help you with this battle, we did some digging.
 And wow, we found THOUSANDS of tips and tricks for getting new clients.
-Google it and you’ll find endless articles with 101 ways to get new clients booking with you.
+Google it and you’ll find endless articles with 101 articles about how to get salon clients and how to get new clients booking appointments with you.
 These lists can be overwhelming, especially if you’re not sure where to start.

 1. Clean Up Your Online Profiles